ignaciocastro/a-dove-is-dumb/README.md

 3. Fill with the following information
     - Hosts title: Adobe is dumb
     - File name or URL: Any URL available at the beggining (CDNs included)
-    - Auto refresh: 24 hours if using normal URLs, 1 hour if using CDNs
+    - Auto refresh: 1 hour
 4. Click on OK > Right click on the name > Refresh
 5. Click on the toggle to enable it
 </details>